 Brent Richards and his team have discovered a new genetic marker for coronary heart disease and the risk of type 2 diabetes.
 Their findings are the result of collaborations with international consortiums aimed at identifying the genetic determinants of these conditions.

-Researchers Yves De Koninck of Université Laval and Yoan LeChasseur and Réal Vallée of Centre d’optique, photonique et laser have developed the finest fibre optic in the world.
+Researchers Yves De Koninck of Laval University and Yoan LeChasseur and Réal Vallée of Centre d’optique, photonique et laser have developed the finest fibre optic in the world.

 Their instrument not only illuminates brain cells, it can analyze and even control them!
 This revolutionary tool is part of a brand new neurological discipline called “optogenetics.”

-Personalized medicine holds considerable promise for the future, and Québec has everything it takes to make that goal a reality:
+Precision medicine (personalized medicine) holds considerable promise for the future, and Québec has everything it takes to make that goal a reality:

 Québec is a forerunner in genomics.
 In the past five years, more than $450 million have been invested in personalized health care research partnerships by the private sector, as well as the federal and provincial governments.

-The Centre of Excellence PreThera Research aims to develop cancer treatments that are increasingly personalized by combining the latest discoveries in cancer biology with new approaches to clinical research.
+The Exactis Innovation Centre of Excellence in Precision Therapeutics aims to develop cancer treatments that are increasingly personalized by combining the latest discoveries in cancer biology with new approaches to clinical research.

 The Personalized Medicine Partnership for Cancer is an organization that develops and tests new biomarkers for doctors who treat cancer patients.